Display Accessibility Tools

 2 arcsec rms blind pointing, 0.2 arcsec rms offsetting error, 0.2 arcsec rms tracking jitter.

-Achieves very high pointing and tracking specs
+Achieves very high pointing and tracking specs compared to most large telescopes.

 Pre-assembled and tested in factory, thoroughly tested in its dome on Cerro Pachon before arrival of the optics system.